-Russian space chief vague on moon outpost plans
+Russian space chief: No ‘2nd-tier status’ with NASA outpost

-MOSCOW (AP) — Russia’s space agency chief has made an opaque statement about its involvement in the NASA-led plan to build an outpost near the moon, but officials clarified that Russia is staying in the project.
+MOSCOW (AP) — Russia’s space agency chief said Saturday that it wouldn’t accept a second-tier role in a NASA-led plan to build an outpost near the moon, but Roscosmos spokesman quickly clarified that Russia is still staying in the project.

-Roscosmos chief Dmitry Rogozin was quoted by Russian news agencies as saying Saturday that Russia wouldn’t accept a “second-tier” role in the NASA-led project to build the lunar orbital platform called the Gateway in the 2020s.
+Roscosmos chief Dmitry Rogozin was quoted by Russian news agencies as saying that Russia wouldn’t be reduced to a junior partner in the NASA-led project to build the lunar orbital platform called the Gateway in the 2020s.

-Rogozin noted that Russia was working to develop heavy-lift rockets that would allow it to build its own orbital platform near the moon, possibly in cooperation with some BRICS countries — a grouping that includes Brazil, China, India and South Africa along with Russia.
+“I believe that Russia can’t afford itself to participate in other countries’ project on second-tier roles,” Rogozin said when asked about the Gateway during a meeting with young space engineers, according to Tass.

-Roscosmos quickly clarified that Rogozin didn’t mean to say Russia was bailing out of the NASA-led project, according to the Tass news agency.
+He noted that Russia was working to develop heavy-lift rockets that would allow it to build its own orbital platform near the moon, possibly in cooperation with some BRICS countries — a grouping that includes Brazil, China, India and South Africa along with Russia.

 Most Read Nation & World Stories